AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

     both in the "help" window and in the on-line documentation
     * provides better type and range checking when the node is modified in code
     * provides support for batch files
+* You now create nodes by dragging from the palette with the left mouse button*
 * batch runner
     * allows a PCOT file to be loaded and its parameters (i.e. node settings, inputs and outputs) to be modifed with a "batch file" before running.
 The